 What Are Voigtlander Classic Lenses?

-Six or five elements are designed to give you a classic rendering, very high micro-contrast with some field curvature which often affects the bokeh in a unique way.
-You’ll also get more negative characteristics, like more distortion some vignetting, and CA. But if lens pop is your goal, the Classic lenses are designed for that very reason.
+Six or five elements are designed to give you a classic rendering with very high micro-contrast and some field curvature that often uniquely affects the bokeh.
+You’ll also get more negative characteristics, like more distortion, some vignetting, and CA. But if lens pop is your goal, the Classic lenses are designed for that very reason.

-Some of the Voigtlander lenses come with the option for Single coating or Multi-Coating.
-This often comes down to really how much flare and bloom you like which will affect the contrast.
+Some of the Voigtlander lenses come with the option of single coating or multi-coating.
+This often comes down to how much flare and bloom you like, which will affect the contrast.

-A Single coating is going to be more fun with black and white or B&W film photography with often less contrast where multi-coating will be better suited for color and digital photography.
+A Single coating is going to be more fun with black and white or B&W film photography with often less contrast whereas multi-coating will be better suited for color and digital photography.

 Summary of Voigtlander Lenses